 State energy policy is an important aspect to North Dakota business and energy development.
 North Dakota has several policies and incentives in place to attract and assist businesses to locate in North Dakota.
 The North Dakota Department of Commerce has an interactive database which lists all business incentives.

 North Dakota also has several other state programs and entities aimed at fostering the growth of various energy industries.
-Funding opportunities are available through the Renewable Energy Council, Lignite Research Council, Oil & Gas Research Program, Biofuels PACE Program, and Ethanol Production Incentive Program.
+Funding opportunities are available through the Renewable Energy Council, Lignite Research Council, and Oil & Gas Research Program.